tied/DevOps-lab/README.md

 *All Virtual Machines, Databases and Load balancers are pubically available for testing.
 These can be closed down with NSGs quite easily in the future*
 ***

-### App Deployment Overview:
+## Deployment Overview:

-- Infrastructure is orchestrated with CloudFormation / Terraform.
-- Puppet is bootstrapped onto the vm using aws userdata
+The final deployment is:
+	- Autoscaling Group - Spanning 2 Subnets.
+Configured to only have 2 servers Min/Max/Desired with no scaling.
-- Puppet installs and manages docker
+		- Userdata bootstraps Puppet.
+Puppet installs Docker, Docker Compose and launches 2 containers
+		  - Nginx: Passes data to the App Server container.
-- Docker-Compose Runs Nginx + App Server
+			- Flask App Server (w' gunicorn): Returns two simple pages:
-- RDS runs Postgres db

-You can see my extremely simple flask app that returns instance_id & a table from a postgres database in **/demoapp/**
+			 	- Homepage that returns instance ID by curling the metadata uri (http://169.254.169.254/latest/meta-data/instance-id).
+Page also returns results from RDS Postgres DB in a table.
+App can be found in **/demoapp/** and is deployed to dockerhub as rorychatt/simple-flask-app
+				- Custom 404
+				- SECRETS ARE IN CODE.
+I would never do this in production, but haven't setup a CI pipeline to handle encryption and deployment.
+This was the quickest way to get up and running.
+	- Application Load Balancer
+		- Accepts traffic on 80 & 443, passing both back to port 8000 on the app servers
+		- Port 80 traffic is 301'd to 443 using Nginx on the app server
+		- Health Checks on port 9000 on the app server (This port is open to the intranet for the lab, but can be locked down to the ELB NSG easily).
+Healthcheck is 3 Healthy, 2 unhealthy.
+	- Postgres RDS deployment: Multi-AZ.
+100g storage (minimum) & t2.micro instances across both subnets
+	- Route 53 subdomains - stan.rorychatterton.com & db.stan.rorychatterton.com

+### CloudFormation
 Cloudformation template is in **/CloudFormation/**.

-##### Note:
 The Cloudformation template only covers the *basic* 2 ALB load balanced application.

+### Terraform
+Terraform templates are in **/Terraform/**

-I have also included a terraform template to tackle the "additional" goals section, as I have significantly more experience with the Terraform syntax language in previous roles.
-It was much quicker for me to prototype in a language I'm familiar, and find the TF syntax system much nicer to work with.
-If you would like me to fully flesh out the Cloudformation, let me know.
+I have significantly more experience with Terraform from previous work.
+It was much quicker for me to prototype using the tool.
+If you absolutely need me to refactor my terraform code into a fuller CloudFormation document, let me know.

 Basic Goals
 ==========